-Headteachers within the Multi Academy Trust and The Business Director have their targets set and reviewed by the Executive Headteacher in conjunction with a panel of Local Governing Body members.
+Headteachers within the Multi Academy Trust and The Business Director have their targets set and reviewed by the Executive Headteacher.
 Any Pay Award recommendations are then taken to the Pay, Appraisal and Personnel Committee for ratification following moderation of the process across each school in the Trust.

-The salary ranges for the Headteacher and Senior Leadership Teams are determined using guidance contained within the current Teachers Pay and Conditions Document.
-The salary for the Executive Headteacher was set after benchmarking against similar roles in other MATs and took account of external advice offered by a third party.
+The salary ranges for the Head Teacher and Senior Leadership Teams are determined using guidance contained within the current Teachers Pay and Conditions Document.
+The salary for the Executive

+Headteacher was set after benchmarking against similar roles in other MATs and took account of external advice offered by a third party.